-Except as provided in the Indenture for earnings on moneys prior to the Completion Date, the moneys in the respective series accounts of the Debt Service Reserve Fund shall be disbursed and expended by the Trustee, without any further authorization from the City, solely for the payment of the principal of and interest on the corresponding series of Bonds to the extent of any deficiency in the applicable series account of the Debt Service Fund for such purposes.
-The Trustee may disburse and expend moneys from the accounts of the Debt Service Reserve Fund at that time equals the Debt Service Reserve Fund Requirement with respect to the applicable series of Bonds.
-If the Trustee disburses or expends moneys from the Debt Service Reserve Fund for the purposes stated in this paragraph, the Trustee shall immediately notify the City of the amount necessary to restore the balance in the applicable account of the Debt Service Reserve Fund to the Debt Service Reserve Fund Requirement with respect to the applicable series of Bonds, and the Trustee shall and shall direct the City to restore the deficiency in 12 equal monthly payments beginning not later than the first day of the next calendar month, subject to the limitations on such funding contained in the Financing Agreement.
+The moneys in the Debt Service Reserve Fund shall be disbursed and expended by the Trustee, without any further authorization from the City, solely for the payment of the principal of and interest on the Bonds of each series to which the applicable account of the Debt Service Reserve Fund relates to the extent of any deficiency in the account of the Debt Service Fund with respect to such applicable Series of Bonds for such purposes.
+Moneys in the individual series accounts of the Debt Service Reserve Fund may only be disbursed to make payments for the associated series of Bonds.
+The Trustee may disburse and expend moneys from the Debt Service Reserve Fund for such purpose whether or not the amount in the applicable account of the Debt Service Reserve Fund at that time equals applicable the Debt Service Reserve Fund Requirement.
+If the Trustee disburses or expends moneys from the Debt Service Reserve Fund for the purposes stated in this paragraph, the Trustee shall immediately notify the City of the amount necessary to restore the balance in the Debt Service Reserve Fund to the applicable Debt Service Reserve Fund Requirement, and the Trustee shall direct the City to restore the deficiency in 12 equal monthly payments beginning not later than the first day of the next calendar month.